gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 			- let the API request finish asynchronously
 			- populate the recommendation preview once the API has responded
 			- prevent the user from submitting a review until the request has finished
+	- **NOTE:** This question is answered but is pending design and technical direction to be added to the document

 2. How easy is it to customize the nav bars in view 2.1.b based on the response of the /rest/v4/scrape response?
 We'd ideally like to be able to have that response:
 	- make the 'suggest this' button active or inactive